circlefin/verite/packages/docs/verite/issuers/issuer-registry-pvp.md

     - Sole technical/logistic ability to approval and merge PRs
     - Later to be replaced with real governance/membership scheme
 - Verite participants:
-    - Signing Verite CLA is prerequisite
+    - Signing the Verite Contributor License Agreement (CLA) is a prerequisite to be an issuer in the experimental phase or a co-designer of Verite credentials and tooling; once formal governance is launched, it will not be a requirement

 ### Implementation